-Using cannabis in combination with Cognitive Behavioral Therapy increases the likelihood that extinction therapy can successfully conquer fear.
+Surveys show that using cannabis in combination with Cognitive Behavioral Therapy increases the success of extinction therapy.

 Agoraphobia is an anxiety and social disorder that results in panic and fear when going out alone in public.
 In addition, the memory of past panic attacks induced by agoraphobia contributes to anticipatory anxiety of future activities and outings.
 This results in avoiding situations or places where panic attacks have occurred, and in very severe cases, patients may be essentially homebound.